NRV90/GymWebApp/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project
-It is a project created for a class, I designed with the help of the Microsoft Visual Studio 2022 platform in C#.
+It is a personal project , I designed with the help of the Microsoft Visual Studio 2022 platform in C#.
 This web app is designed to help you choose the right gym or trainer.